blakeruprecht/blakeruprecht.github.io/content/notes/neural-network.md

 The Universal Function Approximation theorem states that Neural Networks of increasing size and depth can approximate any function in the world.
 This is amazing.

-NNs start as [multilayer perceptrons](/blog/multilayer-perceptron) and add MLPs side-by-side to create layers, and add more layers to create depth.
+[Multilayer perceptrons](/notes/multilayer-perceptron) (MLP) are the fundamental buildings blocks of a NN.
+NNs add MLPs side-by-side to create layers, and add more layers to create depth.

 ## Activation Functions
 - ReLU